+- 39. When a vehicle is towing an aircraft on the manoeuvring areas of an airport, the vehicle operator must:

+- A. Ensure that the towing vehicle is diesel powered only

+- B. Maintain radio contact with CARS

+- C. Refrain from further radio contact once towing commences

+- D. Maintain radio contact with the pilot only

+- 40. What is the colour of lights used to mark the edges of aprons and taxiways?

+- A. White

+- B. Blue

+- C. Amber

+- D. Red

-- 45. Lights used to indicate the intersection of a taxiway and aprons are what colour and arrangement?
+- 41. Lights used to indicate the intersection of a taxiway and aprons are what colour and arrangement?

 - A. Single amber (yellow)

 - B. Double amber (yellow)

 - C. Single blue

 - D. Double blue

-- 46. What colour are threshold/runway end lights?
+- 42. What colour are threshold/runway end lights?

 - A. Half green and half blue

 - B. Half white and half red

 - C. Half amber and half green

 - D. Half red and half green

-- 47. What is an aerodrome beacon?
+- 43. What is an aerodrome beacon?

-- A. It is a white flashing light use to light up the highest building around the apron
+- A. It is a white flashing light used to light up the highest building around the apron

-- B. Is a white light usually located on a building or a tower; it can be activated by the pilot of an aircraft or manually by ATC/FSS/CARS; when activated it flashes and is used by pilots to locate the airport
+- B. Is a white light usually located on a building or a tower; it can be activated by the pilot of an aircraft or manually by CARS; when activated it flashes and is used by pilots to locate the airport

-- C. Is a white light usually located on a building or a tower; it can be activated by the pilot of an aircraft or manually by ATC/FSS/CARS; when activated it flashes and advises the community of an incoming aircraft
+- C. Is a white light usually located on a building or a tower; it can be activated by the pilot of an aircraft or manually by CARS; when activated it flashes and advises the community of an incoming aircraft

 - D. It's a rotating beacon that transmits a radio signal with the location of airport to aircraft

-- 48. Runway guard lights are positioned at the taxi-holding position for what purpose?

-- A. To illuminate the taxi-holding position pavement markings

-- B. To serve as a reminder to aircraft and vehicles to wait at this point until permission is received to proceed, during reduced visibility conditions

-- C. To indicate to vehicles an aircraft is crossing the taxiway

-- D. To indicate to aircraft only, that they may proceed

-- 49. What is the minimum recommended distance an airside vehicle operator with a D AVOP permit can come to the RILS, PAPIS or VASIS?
+- 44. What is the minimum recommended distance an airside vehicle operator with a D AVOP permit can come to the RILS, PAPIS or VASIS?

 - A. 1 m (3 ft.)

 - B. 2 m (6 ft.)

 - C. 3 m (9 ft.)

 - D. 15 m (50 ft.)

-- 50. What is the normal colour of a windsock?
+- 45. What is the normal colour of a windsock?

 - A. Yellow and white

 - B. Red/orange and white

 - C. Green and red

 - D. Yellow and red